Bornean orangutan: Behavior and ecology

 In history, orangutans ranged throughout Southeast Asia and into southern China, as well as on the island of Java and in southern Sumatra.
 They primarily inhabit peat swamp forest, tropical heath forest, and mixed dipterocarp forest.

 Bornean orangutan are more solitary than their Sumatran relatives.
 Two or three orangutans with overlapping territories may interact, but only for short periods of time.
 Although orangutans are not territorial, adult males will display threatening behaviors upon meeting other males, and only socialize with females to mate.
 Males are considered the most solitary of the orangutans.
 The Bornean orangutan has a lifespan of 35–45 years in the wild; in captivity it can live to be about 60.

 Despite being arboreal, the Bornean orangutan travels on the ground more than its Sumatran counterpart.
 This may be in part because no large terrestrial predators could threaten an orangutan in Borneo.
 In Sumatra, orangutans must face predation by the fierce Sumatran tiger.

 The Bornean orangutan exhibits nest-building behavior.
 Nests are built for use at night or during the day.
 Young orangutans learn by observing their mother's nest-building behaviour.
 This skill is practiced by juvenile orangutans.
 Nests may be elaborate and involve a foundation and mattress made by intertwining leaves and branches and adding broken leafy branches.
 Additional features such as shade, waterproof roof, "pillow", and "blanket", all of which are made from branches, twigs and leaves, may also be added.
 Nest-building in primates is considered as an example of tool use and not animal architecture.

+The species has been observed using tools such as leaves to wipe off faeces, a pad of leaves for holding spiny durian fruit, a leafy branch for a bee swatter, a bunch of leafy branches held together as an "umbrella" while traveling in the rain, a single stick as backscratcher, and a branch or tree trunk as a missile.

 Diet

 The Bornean orangutan diet is composed of over 400 types of food, including wild figs, durians (Durio zibethinus and D. graveolens), leaves, seeds, bird eggs, flowers, sap, vines, honey, fungi, spider webs, insects, and, to a lesser extent than the Sumatran orangutan, bark.
-They have also been known to consume the inner shoots of plants and vines.
-They will also occasionally eat nutrient rich soil.
-They get the necessary quantities of water from both fruit and from tree holes.
+It also consumes the inner shoots of plants and vines.
+It get the necessary quantities of water from both fruit and from tree holes.
+Some individuals have also been seen eating dead fish on shores and even grabbing live fish out of the water with their hands.

-Bornean orangutans have been sighted using spears to attempt (unsuccessfully) to catch fish.
-The species has been observed using tools such as leaves to wipe off faeces, a pad of leaves for holding spiny durian fruit, a leafy branch for a bee swatter, a bunch of leafy branches held together as an "umbrella" while traveling in the rain, a single stick as backscratcher, and a branch or tree trunk as a missile.
 In some regions, orangutans occasionally eat soil to get minerals that may neutralize the toxins and acids they consume in their primarily vegetarian diets.
 On rare occasions, orangutans will prey upon other, smaller primates, such as slow lorises.